AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

 **:warning: You may have to re-tune pressure advance if you enable or disable input shaper.**

+:first_quarter_moon: If you are using Marlin, this page is still relevant, but:
+- You will use [:page_facing_up:Marlin's calibration site](https://marlinfw.org/tools/lin_advance/k-factor.html) instead.
+- Marlin's version is called "linear advance", but the concepts are the same.
+- Linear advance does not have smoothing.
 ## Why PA is Needed

 ### Without PA